Jerry Gray: SMU

 After retiring as a player, Gray turned to coaching.
 His coaching career began in 1995 as a defensive backs coach for the SMU Mustangs football team.

 Tennessee Oilers/Titans

 He then worked for the Tennessee Oilers as a Defensive Quality Control coach from 1997 to 1998 before being promoted to defensive backs coach in 1999 when the team name was changed from "Oilers" to "Titans".
+He was with the team when they won the AFC Championship and went to Super Bowl XXXIV.

 Buffalo Bills

 In 2001, he was hired by former Titans defensive coordinator Gregg Williams to run the Buffalo Bills defense the same year Williams left Tennessee to become the Buffalo Head Coach.
 He served as the defensive coordinator for the Buffalo Bills from 2001 to 2005, where he oversaw one of the top defenses in the NFL until his final season.
 The Bills ranked 2nd in total defense in both 2003 and 2004.